mRcSchwering/magic-soup/docs/tutorials.md

 When [World][magicsoup.world.World] is initialized, it creates a [Genetics][magicsoup.genetics.Genetics] instance.
 This instances carries the logic of mapping nucleotide sequences to proteomes (see [Mechanics](./mechanics.md) and [Genetics][magicsoup.genetics.Genetics] for details).
-By changing the frequency with which nucleotide sequences can encode domains, we can change the composition of genomes.
+Changing the frequency by which nucleotide sequences can encode domains, changes the composition of genomes.
-By default all 3 domain types are encoded by 6 nucleotides and 1% of all 6-nucleotide sequences encode for 1 of those domain types.
+By default all 3 domain types are encoded by 2 codons (6 nucleotides) and 1% of all 2-codon combinations encode for 1 of these domain types.
 Below is a plot like above that shows distributions for genomes of size 500 with domain type frequencies of 0.1%, 1% and 10%.

 ![](img/domain_probs.png)